Fuxing (train): Background

 Some of the Hexie (Harmony) train sets are manufactured locally through technology transfer, a key requirement for China.
 The signalling, track and support structures, control software, and station design are developed domestically with additional foreign elements.
 By 2010, the track system as a whole was predominantly Chinese.
 China currently holds many new patents related to the internal components of these trains, re-designed in China to allow the trains to run at higher speeds than the foreign designs allowed.

 However, most of Hexie's (Harmony's) patents are only valid within China, and as such hold no international power.
-The weakness of intellectual property of Hexie causes obstacles for China to export its high-speed rail related technology, which led to the development of the completely redesigned train brand called Fuxing (复兴号 (復興號, Fùxīng Hào, Rejuvenation)) that is based on local technology.
+The weakness of intellectual property of Hexie caused obstacles for China to export its high-speed rail related technology, which led to the development of the completely redesigned train brand called Fuxing (复兴号 (復興號, Fùxīng Hào, Rejuvenation)) that is based on local technology.

 Development

 Started in 2012, CNR Changchun Railway Vehicles (now CRRC Changchun Railway Vehicles), under the guidance of China Railway Corporation, with a collection of enterprises, universities, and research institutes, carried out the development of a more advanced China Standardized EMU.
 In December 2013, CRRC Changchun completed developing the general technical conditions for EMUs, and completed the plan design in September 2014.
 The new EMU was rolled off the production line on 30 June 2015.

 According to the arrangement for the China Standardized EMU research and development work, the EMUs will receive 600000 km experimental verification and optimization.
 They started to experimental work at National Railway Test Center of China Academy of Railway in Beijing after they rolled off, and they were tested at up to 160 km/h.

-On 18 November 2015, the China Standardized EMU hit a speed of 385 km/h and passed the high speed test on Datong–Xi'an Passenger Railway.
+On 18 November 2015, the China Standardized EMU hit a speed of 385 km/h and passed the high-speed test on Datong–Xi'an high-speed railway.
 The EMU was tested under complicated conditions, including on bridges, in tunnels, and on slopes and turns.

 On 15 July 2016, the two China Standardized EMUs in opposite directions passed each other at 420 km/h (relative speed to one another of 840 km/h) during test runs on Zhengzhou–Xuzhou high-speed railway.